Veso-P/Travel-Blog/README.md

 2) uppercase  - in the BlogItemComponent to print the titles of each blog in UPPER CASE.
 3) slie: 0 : 150  - in the BlogItemComponent to print only the first 150 characters of the blog description on the main page.

-B. Custom pipes
+B. Custom pipes.
 1) sortDate custom pipe implemented for the page "New Blogs'.
-The pipe filters the newest 3 blogs by date.
+The pipe filters the newest blogs by date.
+The user choose the number of how many blogs to filter.
 2) filter custom pipe implemented for the Search field on the main page.
 It filters (case insensitive) the blogs by searching for matching a text in the titles (names) of the blogs
-3)
+3) trending custom pipe implemented for the page "Treding blog'.
+The pipe filters the trending blogs.
+The user choose the number of how many blogs to filter.

 Usage of FORMS:
 Mainly a reactive approach is used istead of template driven.